a2vdev/a2vdev.github.io/README.md

 ## Creating a New Project Folder

-If you are adding instructions for a brand new product and the project folder does not exist yet:
+If you are adding instructions for a brand new product and the project folder does not exist yet, there are two ways to do this:

+### Option A — Upload a folder from your computer (easier)

+This is the simplest approach if you already have your PDF ready.

+1. On your computer, create a new folder named with the project number (e.g. `1234`)
+2. Place your correctly named PDF inside that folder
+3. In the repository, navigate to the `guide/` folder
+4. Click **"Add file"** then **"Upload files"**
+5. Drag and drop the entire folder onto the upload area
+6. Scroll down and click **"Commit changes"**

+GitHub will create the folder and upload the file in one go — no placeholder file needed.

+### Option B — Create the folder manually on GitHub

+Use this if you need to create the folder before you have a file ready to put in it.

 1. Navigate to the `guide/` folder in the repository
 2. Click **"Add file"** then **"Create new file"**